Check If You Qualify

 Members’ Voluntary Liquidation is a formal insolvency procedure that requires the appointment of a licensed insolvency practitioner (IP).
 The business is closed down in an orderly manner and proceeds extracted in a cost-effective manner.

 Funds extracted through an MVL are classed as capital gains rather than income, meaning they are subject to Capital Gains Tax (CGT) rather than Income Tax; this can represent a serious saving.
-Furthermore, you may be able to take advantage of Entrepreneurs’ Relief which will cut the rate of CGT down to just 10%.
+Furthermore, you may be able to take advantage of Business Asset Disposal Relief which will cut the rate of CGT down to just 10%.

 How does Members’ Voluntary Liquidation work?